TheScienceGuy01/Programs/README.md

 ### **4. AD Exclusions List
 - This script's purpose is to allow the user to enable an alumni user to have access to their account for 1 day.
 - This uses a form interface so the IT Staff member can input the user and it adds them to a list that will be used to keep the user active for 1 day.

+### **5. Microsoft License Assigner
+- This assigns students and faculty members Microsoft Licenses.

+### **6. Microsoft Password Reset Tool
+- This script was never live, but it is complete.
+It reset the password for the user in our SIS, Microsoft, and Google.

+### **7. Student Google Account Automation
+- This script auto loads students from our SIS into AD and creates their Google Account.

 ### **<b>NOTE: I wrote many more scripts, but I put the notable ones on here.</b>